sutaakar/maven-process-plugin/README.md

 * workingDir: Give a working directory for your process to start in.
 Could be same as name.
 * waitForInterrupt: Optional.
 Setting this value to true will pause your build after starting every process to give you a chance to manually play with your system.
 Default is false.
 * healthcheckUrl: Recommended, but optional.
 You should provide a healthcheck url, so the plugin waits until the healthchecks are all green for your process.
 If not provided, the plugin waits for 30 seconds before moving on.
 * processLogFile: Optional.
-Specifying log file will redirect the process output to the specified file.
+Specifying a log file will redirect the process output to the specified file.
 Recommended as this will avoid cluttering your build's log with the log of external proccesses.

 ## POM example: